macocheung/rpms/asterisk/README.md

 # Asterisk RPM Spec

 This directory contains a SPEC and some other supporting files for building RPM packages for Asterisk.
-The process I follow is below.
-YMMV!
+The process I follow is below followed by some notes on what customizations I've included.

+## Building the RPM

 Start with a physical or virtual machine with at least 2 CPUs, 2GB RAM, 10G drive, and an Ethernet LAN interface.